不求谌解

 })

-Back to the beginning#
+Back to the Beginning#

-Refactor the code at the beginning
+Refactor the initial piece of code

 const arrayToObject = (array, id, name) => {